tjof2/pgure-svt/README.md

 + **[Armadillo](http://arma.sourceforge.net)**

-   Armadillo is a C++ linear algebra library, and is heavily used in PGURE-SVT to handle the image sequences.
-The latest version (6.400) is recommended.
+   Armadillo is a C++ linear algebra library, and is used extensively in PGURE-SVT.
+The latest version (6.500) is recommended.

 + **[NLopt](http://ab-initio.mit.edu/wiki/index.php/NLopt)**